Green Electronics 2025

 Michael Schmidt from the German Mineral Resources Agency gave an outlook on the supply of raw materials for the energy transition and pointed out the geopolitical challenges associated with this.
 Lithium, copper and silicon are particularly important raw materials for wind and solar energy.
 Current developments in the area of the energy transition and the sustainable use of resources pose a number of challenges.

-According to a sustainability scenario by the International Energy Agency (IEA) for 2030, the targets are definitely achievable.
+According to a sustainability scenario by the International Energy Agency (IEA) up to 2030, the targets are definitely achievable.
 Nevertheless, there are significant obstacles to overcome: Some raw materials that are crucial for renewable energies show high demand shares and strong market concentration.
 In Europe, the solar industry is virtually non-existent, while the wind industry is facing considerable difficulties.

 Germany and the EU are also heavily dependent on imports of many raw materials and components - particularly from China.
 This is particularly evident in the area of battery storage, which is essential for storing solar and wind energy in order to successfully implement the energy transition.
-Michael Schmidt therefore emphasised the need to establish strategic raw material partnerships and increase recycling quotas in order to ensure security of supply.
+Michael Schmidt therefore emphasized the need to establish strategic raw material partnerships and increase recycling quotas in order to ensure security of supply.

 Networking and exchange